hackclub/Prototype/SUBMITTING.md

 -   Team name + Team Number + GitHub Usernames of your teammates
 -   Picture of your project
 -   Description of your project!
+-   A full wiring diagram!
+-   List of hardware components used (BOM-style, prices not necessary)
 -   A full video demo of your project working!
 -   Anything else you'd like to add!
 -   MORE PICTURES!!!